Flexberry/Home/CONTRIBUTING.md

       single space, with blank lines in between, but conventions vary here

 ### Branching
 We want to keep our commit histories clean where possible.
-- master / dev / feature-<name> / hotfixex / release-<version> for branches.
+- master / develop / feature-<name> / hotfixes / release-<version> for branches.
 - merging with `--no-ff` option;
 - remember about `git rebase`;